 The sun is more fierce out on the water.

 The evenings are free.
-There are numerous hotels and B&Bs along the seafront nearby if you want to stay overnight.
+There are numerous hotels and B&Bs along the seafront if you want to stay overnight.
 Day two often starts 30 mins to an hour later because of the tides.
-Manchester & Liverpool are easy commuting distances with the new Bay Gateway which gets you from junction 34 of the M6 to Morecambe in under 10 minutes.
+However, Manchester & Liverpool are easy commuting distances.
+The new Bay Gateway gets you from junction 34 of the M6 to Morecambe in about 10 minutes.